agentguard-ai/TealTiger-Blogs/governance/data/index.md

 Data Governance defines how TealTiger ensures agentic AI systems access, use, retain, and transmit data **only for explicitly approved purposes**.

+The Data Governance Hub defines **normative controls** for data access, minimization, boundary enforcement, and lifecycle governance in AI workflows.

 Unlike traditional systems, agentic AI reasons over data dynamically at runtime—retrieving context, persisting memory, invoking tools, and producing outputs that may cross trust boundaries.
 This hub focuses on **deterministic, runtime‑enforced data governance**, not post‑hoc review.

 ## What This Hub Covers